 2) Image compression and optimisation (Smush)

 Nothing will bog down your website or slow your load times faster than oversized and un-optimized images.
-Smush has been benchmarked and tested number one for speed and quality and is the award-winning, back-to-back proven crowd favorite image optimization plugin for WordPress.
+Smush has been benchmarked and tested number one for speed and quality and is the award-winning, back-to-back proven crowd favourite image optimization plugin for WordPress.

 Smush meticulously scans every image you upload – or have already added to your site – cuts all the unnecessary data and scales it for you before adding it to your media library.
 All the hard work is done for you to make your website so much easier to showcase your business with optimised and easy to load images.